lrochette/til/classic/gpu.md

 # NVidia GPU enablement for runtime

-How to make a pipleine run on NVidia GPU enabled nodes
+How to make a pipeline run on NVidia GPU enabled nodes

 ## AWS/EKS